 Must be of Norwegian heritage, a sophomore or junior and majoring in chemistry, English, geology, geography, industrial education, mathematics, physics, science education, or participant in the Douglas Honors College.
 Applications typically due in June.

-A combination of literature or foreign language and natural science or mathematics, and sophomore, junior, senior or graduate student at CWU.
+A combination of literature or world language and natural science or mathematics, and sophomore, junior, senior or graduate student at CWU.
 Applications typically due in June.

 Awarded to superior and successful sophomores, juniors or seniors with a declared pre-medicine major.
 Must have a least a 3.5 GPA in the sciences, be of good character, show leadership ability and altruistic activities in his/her community, on campus, and with fellow students.
 Students may apply or be nominated by faculty.
 Applications typically due spring quarter.